vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 ## Screenshots

 The code for capturing screenshots has undergone a major reorganization.
-It's now split into a back-end and several front-ends specific for Windows, OS X, Wayland and X.org (Linux and UNIX systems).
+It's now split into a front-end and several back-ends specific for Windows, OS X, Wayland and X.org (Linux and UNIX systems).

 While there are no immediate user-visible changes, this reorganization will greatly simplify further improvements, hence improving user experience on different operating systems.